How to Get into Rehab with No Money

 How to Get into Rehab with No Money Using Insurance

-People with medical insurance still worry about the cost of substance abuse treatment if they don’t have a good income or are already deeply in debt.
+People with medical insurance may still worry about the cost of substance abuse treatment.
+This especially true if they don’t have a good income or are already deeply in debt.
 Many people don’t realize that most insurance plans provide coverage for addiction treatment programs, from inpatient residential facilities to outpatient day programs.
-Addiction treatment and prevention is also designated as an essential health benefit that all insurance plans sold through the Healthcare Marketplace are required to cover.
+Addiction treatment and prevention are also designated as essential health benefits that all insurance plans sold through the Healthcare Marketplace are required to cover.

-Even private insurance plans usually cover substance abuse treatment these days.
-This coverage is not a kindness, it’s actually cost-effective.
-Insurance companies now recognize addiction as a treatable, medical condition, while also recognizing that untreated addictions can lead to a wide range of medical issues and expenses, including drug-related conditions, such as collapsed veins and infected heart valves due to IV drug use, and emergency room visits for accidents and overdose.
+Even private insurance plans usually cover substance abuse treatment.
+Insurance companies now recognize addiction as a treatable medical condition while also recognizing that untreated addictions can lead to a wide range of medical issues and expenses.
+This includes drug-related conditions, such as collapsed veins and infected heart valves due to IV drug use, and emergency room visits for accidents and overdose.

-When you pull back and look at the big picture, insurance companies generate more profit by paying for quality addiction treatment now, instead of denying coverage, and then having to pay for the expensive medical complications that inevitably result from long-term drug and alcohol abuse.
+When you look at the big picture, insurance companies generate more profit by paying for quality addiction treatment instead of denying coverage.
+Turning someone away from finding the help they need may mean having to pay for the expensive medical complications that inevitably result from long-term drug and alcohol abuse.

-To determine what kind of substance abuse treatment is coverage by your insurance plan, or to find a treatment program that is partially or fully covered by your insurance, contact your provider.
-Addiction hotlines and rehab facilities can also be very helpful when it comes to determining insurance coverage.
+Contact your provider to determine what kind of substance abuse treatment is covered by your insurance plan, or to find a treatment program that is partially or fully covered by your insurance.
+Addiction hotlines and rehab facilities can also help you determine insurance coverage.

 How to Get into Rehab Using the ACA, Medicaid and Medicare

-The Affordable Care Act (ACA) includes drug and alcohol addiction on their list of ten essential health benefits, and therefore any policies sold through the ACA are required to cover addiction treatment, whether the insurance in question comes through the state health insurance exchange or through Medicaid.
+The Affordable Care Act (ACA) includes drug and alcohol addiction on its list of 10 essential health benefits.
+This means any policies sold through the ACA are required to cover addiction treatment, whether the insurance in question comes through the state health insurance exchange or through Medicaid.

 Medicaid and Medicare are state and federally funded health insurance programs that provide low or no-cost substance abuse treatment.
-Medicaid and Medicare eligibility depends on what state you live in, and the rules can change from year to year.
-Don’t think that Medicaid or Medicare isn’t an option just because you were turned down before – make sure you check to see if you are now eligible.
+Medicaid and Medicare eligibility depend on the state you live in, and the rules can change from year to year.
+Don’t think that Medicaid or Medicare isn’t an option just because you were turned down before.
+Check to see if you are now eligible.

-Despite the variations, there are some basic expectations you can have for these two programs.
-Anyone over 65, and individuals with disabilities qualify for Medicare.
-Medicaid supports low-income families and individuals, who are in a certain income bracket, are pregnant or have young children, or are elderly or disabled.
+Despite the variations, there are some basic expectations included in these two programs.
+Anyone over 65 as well as and individuals with disabilities can qualify for Medicare.
+Medicaid supports low-income families as well as individuals who are in a certain income bracket, are pregnant or have young children, or are elderly or disabled.
 The expansion of the ACA requires Medicaid insurance to cover addiction treatment and recovery services, either in part or in full, although specific provisions vary by state.

 How to Get into Rehab with No Money and No Insurance

 There are ways to get into alcohol and drug rehab with no insurance, too.
-In addition to public assistance programs, there are some treatment centers and programs that provide low or no-cost addiction treatment thanks to charitable contributions and/or state and federal funding.
+In addition to public assistance programs, some treatment centers and programs provide low or no-cost addiction treatment thanks to charitable contributions and/or state and federal funding.

-Some facilities charge on a sliding scale, depending on your income and other factors, such as if you are pregnant, and some facilities have no charge at all.
-The federal government supports addiction treatment centers through SAMHSA, a government agency that provides resources, services, information, and grants that enable substance abuse and mental health treatment centers to help people who may not be able to afford the professional care they need.
+Some facilities charge on a sliding scale, depending on your income and other factors and some facilities have no charge at all.
+The federal government supports addiction treatment centers through SAMHSA.
+This is a government agency that provides resources, services, information, and grants to enable substance abuse and mental health treatment centers help people who may not be able to afford the professional care they need.

 • Presented information about the severity of addiction and substance abuse history